+Before trying position trading, we first have to ask the question: What is position trading?
 Position trading is a particular style that involves long-term trading and has some similarities with investing.
 A position trader opens a position and waits for the result within a few months, or possibly years.
+There are lots of ways to use position trading strategies, but developing a deeper understanding of what is position trading needs to come first.

 How is position trading different from investing?

-Now, both involve some kind of investment, but the investors are actually buying shares for real, while position traders are trying to speculate from the price changes and can even go short.
+Investing and position trading involve some kind of investment.
+While the investors are actually buying shares for real, position traders are trying to speculate from the price changes and can even go short.
 Investors spend hours studying the financial statements and balance sheets of the companies in which they expect to invest.
 For them, the financial records represent the main focus, so we see that the fundamentals involving companies’ financial reports are everything for them.

-Position traders are different: they don’t completely ignore technical analysis, but they are generally dealing with large timeframes, such as weekly or monthly.
+Position trading is different.
+Traders don’t completely ignore technical analysis, but they are generally dealing with large timeframes, such as weekly or monthly.
 However, technical analysis is of secondary importance with this trading approach, while fundamental analysis is still of primary importance.
 It is assumed that the most important skill of a position trader is the ability to distinguish between important economic news from news that is unworthy of attention.

 Advantages and disadvantages of position trading